supriyaarun27/lead_prediction/README.md

 We can maintain the compatability and dependency requirements of the project by using virtual environments.
 I have used the VENV module from Python.

+I have also used [I'm an inline-style link](https://pypi.org/project/tox/)

 ### Testing Frameworks

 I have used the Pytest framework to write tests for this model